jamesrobinsonvfx/htooldeploy/docs/source/tutorial/index.rst

    tool_structure
    installing_htooldeploy
    development_mode
+   modifying_test_tool
    installing_tool
    conclusion

-In the following tutorial, we will look at how to install a tool in Development Mode, make a change, then install the tool for real to our home folder.
+In the following tutorial, we will look at how to install a tool in :ref:`Development Mode`, make a change, then install the tool for real to our home folder.

 .. _Test Tool: